Outlawz: 1992–1995: Early days and Dramacydal

-1995–1996: Outlawz
+1995–1996: Outlawz, and the deaths of Makaveli and Kadafi

-The group was reintroduced as the Outlaw Immortalz in February 1996.
-The members included Shakur, who used the alias "Makaveli," Hussein Fatal and Yaki Kadafi, known as Fatal-N-Felony.
-Thug Life members Big Syke and Mopreme Shakur were also included, going by the aliases "Mussolini" and "Komani," respectively.
-Dramacydal Big Malc, K-Dog, and Lil' Mu used the aliases E.D.I.
+In late 1995, following Shakur's release from prison, the collective reformed as the Outlaw Immortalz.
+The updated lineup featured Shakur (utilizing the alias Makaveli) alongside Hussein Fatal and Yaki Kadafi, who also performed as the duo Fatal-N-Felony.
+They were joined by former Thug Life members Big Syke and Mopreme Shakur, who adopted the aliases Mussolini and Komani, respectively.
+Shakur's former protégés from Dramacydal—Big Malc, K-Dog, and Lil' Mu—also joined the collective, taking on the names E.D.I.
 Mean, Kastro, and Napoleon.

-They were first featured on the song "When We Ride" from Shakur's fourth studio album, All Eyez on Me.
-Storm, introduced on All Eyez on Me as the only female member, became the ninth member of the group and began working on her solo album under Tupac's management.
+This iteration of the group made its official debut on the song "When We Ride" from Shakur's 1996 album, All Eyez on Me.
+Storm, introduced during the same recording sessions, became the group's ninth member and only female affiliate.
+She subsequently began recording a solo album under Shakur's mentorship.

-In June 1996, Hussein, Kadafi, and E.D.I. were featured on Shakur's diss track "Hit 'Em Up".
-Although Kastro and Napoleon were not featured on the track, they appeared in the music video.

-During the recording of All Eyez on Me and "Hit 'Em Up," Hussein and Kadafi introduced their homeboy Rufus Cooper III to 2Pac.
-Cooper, who later became known as Young Noble, joined the group and was featured on Makaveli's album The Don Killuminati: The 7 Day Theory.
+In June 1996, Hussein Fatal, Yaki Kadafi, and E.D.I.
+Mean were featured on Shakur's prominent diss track "Hit 'Em Up".
+Although Kastro and Napoleon did not perform on the track, they appeared in the accompanying music video.
+During the sessions for All Eyez on Me and "Hit 'Em Up," Hussein and Kadafi introduced Shakur to their associate Rufus Cooper III.
+Operating under the name Young Noble, Cooper became the tenth and final member to join the group during Shakur's lifetime and was featured extensively on the album The Don Killuminati: The 7 Day Theory.

+On September 7, 1996, Tupac Shakur was critically wounded in a drive-by shooting in Las Vegas, Nevada.
+While he was hospitalized, members of the Outlawz and Death Row Records video director Gobi M. Rahimi took turns guarding his room due to security concerns.
+Six days later, on September 13, 1996, Shakur died from his injuries.